 After April 8th of 2014, Windows XP users will always see the System Tray icon in red and pop-ups stating "Support for this operating system has ended, which means Microsoft Security Essentials is no longer supported and your PC is at risk" appear from time to time.
 You will still get definition updates until July 14th of 2015, but it is time to switch your anti-virus software.

 The main window also displays the same message and states "operating system support has ended" in status line of both Real-time protection and Virus and spyware definitions.

 When it's yellow-orange, Microsoft Security Essentials has not been able to update its definition database or perform a quick scan for a few days.
 It might also mean that an upgrade to the program is available.
 Launch the program by clicking its icon and then selecting Open.
 In case of no scanning done for some time, click the yellow-orange Scan now button; if an upgrade is available, click the yellow-orange Upgrade now button and read instructions here.

-If the icon is red, MSE or its service is turned off, the definition database is really old or something was found during a scan and Microsoft Security Essentials does not know how to handle the detected item (you decide whether to allow or remove it).
+If the icon is red, you're still using Windows XP, MSE or its service is turned off, the definition database is really old or something was found during a scan and Microsoft Security Essentials does not know how to handle the detected item (you decide whether to allow or remove it).